 All licensed industry members must only practice their trade in under the name of the brokerage to which they are licensed.

 To determine if someone is licensed to trade in real estate in Alberta, one may consult this Real Estate Council of Alberta’s website.
 The Real Estate Council of Alberta also administers licensing for Alberta Mortgage Brokers, Alberta Property Managers, Alberta Appraisers and in future, Alberta Home Inspectors.
-The authorization to Administer the Act is granted to the Real Estate Council of Alberta by an act of the Canadian Parliament.
+The authorization to Administer the Act is granted to the Real Estate Council of Alberta by an act of the Parliament.

 “trade” includes any of the following (Subject to change)